 Elora en Plein Air ‘Grand River Painting Festival’

-Artists come from all over to paint outdoors throughout Centre Wellington from May 18 to 21, 2023.
+Artists come from all over to paint outdoors throughout Centre Wellington from May 13 – 17, 2026.
 An exciting four day art festival which includes three days of painting, a juried competition with cash prizes, and a show and sale.
 Discover heritage buildings and historic villages; dramatic gorges, lazy rivers, and hidden streams; rolling hillsides and picturesque farms.
 Details

 Aberfoyle Antique Market

 Stroll through Canada’s largest outdoor antique market on Sundays.
 The Aberfoyle Antique Market is a historic, open-air venue and a world away from the typical shopping trip.
-With over 60 years in business, our Sunday Aberfoyle Antique Market hosts 100+ quality dealers selling collectibles, folk art, furniture, and more.
-Details
+With over 60 years in business, the Sunday Aberfoyle Antique Market hosts 100+ quality dealers selling collectibles, folk art, furniture, and more.

 Explore Rockwood Conservation Area